iamkirankumaryadav/SQL/Joins.md

 <h3 name='right'>3.
 RIGHT Join</h3>

-Join all the Rows from Right Table and Matching Rows from the Left Table.
+Join all the rows from `right` table and matching rows from the `left` table.

 ```SQL
 SELECT O.ID, C.Name